On the fields of definition of genus-one covers of $\mathbb{P}^1$: The main construction

 The aim of this section is to construct examples of Belyi functions such that the degree of a minimal field of definition over the field of moduli is large.
 In the previous section we have seen that the problem of defining a genus-one cover over the field of moduli reduces to some isogeny of elliptic curves.
 Here we consider the case of the simplest isogeny, namely, multiplication by $m$.
 First we show that under some assumptions on a finite subgroup $C$ of an elliptic curve $E$ any element in $H^2(G_M,C)$ can be obtained as the obstruction of Corollary \ref{cor3}.
 Then we demonstrate the existence of an appropriate element in $H^2(G_M,E[m])$ which does not split over extensions of small degree.

 The base field $K$ is assumed to be a number field, $K\subset F = \algQ$.
-We need a fact from arithmetic geometry \cite[Corollary 6.24, Corollary 3.4]{M06}: \begin{proposition} For any elliptic curve $E$ over a number field $M$ there are functorial isomorphisms where $\nu$ runs through all possible places of $M$. \end{proposition} \begin{corollary} Consider an $M$-isogeny $\phi:E\to E_0$ of elliptic curves over $M$ such that $\deg(\phi)$ is odd.
+We need a fact from arithmetic geometry \cite[Corollary 6.24, Corollary 3.4]{M06}: \begin{proposition} For any elliptic curve $E$ over a number field $M$ there is a functorial isomorphism where $\nu$ runs through all real places of $M$.
+For real places $\nu$, we have \end{proposition} \begin{corollary} Consider an $M$-isogeny $\phi:E\to E_0$ of elliptic curves over $M$ such that $\deg(\phi)$ is odd.
 Then it induces an isomorphism \end{corollary} \begin{proof} It is sufficient to show that $\phi$ induces an isomorphism at each real place $\nu$.
 Denote the dual isogeny by $\hat{\phi}:E_0\to E$.
 The composition $\hat{\phi}\circ \phi$ induces a composite map which is the multiplication by an odd integer $\deg(\phi)^2$.
-Therefore it is an isomorphism on $\bbZ/2\bbZ$.
-Then the first arrow is also an isomorphism.
+Therefore it is an isomorphism.
+Similarly, the other composition $\phi\circ \hat{\phi}$ induces an isomorphism.
+Then the first arrow is also an isomorphism since all the cohomology groups are either trivial or cyclic of order 2.

 \end{proof}